 What Causes Meth Mouth?

+What is meth mouth?
 Why does meth rot your teeth?
-Meth mouth is thought to begin due to both psychological and physiological changes that result from drug use, according to the ADA.
+Meth mouth is thought to begin due to both psychological and physiological changes that result from drug use.:

-Plaque and bacteria can build up during periods of poor oral health care.
-The acid that’s produced from this bacteria can pit the tooth enamel, the damage that can eventually become a cavity.
+- Plaque and bacteria can build up during periods of poor oral health care.
+The acid that’s produced by this bacteria can pit the tooth enamel, the damage that can eventually become a cavity.
 Meth itself is acidic, which can contribute to this damage even more.

 Meth Mouth Treatments

-If a person is still using meth, the dental provider should be careful when using general anesthesia, local anesthetics with a vasoconstrictor, nitrous oxide, sedatives, or when writing a prescription for narcotics (opioid painkillers), as cautioned by the ADA.
+If a person is still using meth, the dental provider should be careful when using general anesthesia, local anesthetics with a vasoconstrictor, nitrous oxide, sedatives, or when prescribing narcotics.

-Establishing healthy habits of oral care, such as brushing and flossing, can also help a person to have better oral health.
+Establishing healthy oral care habits, such as brushing and flossing, can also help a person have better oral health.
 Since meth use can cause malnourishment, eating a nutritious diet can also be beneficial at this time.